+Interventions occur when someone with a substance use disorder is confronted in a nonthreatening manner by family members and friends, in an effort to motivate that person to seek treatment.
 Individuals performing an intervention attempt to point out the person’s destructive behavior associated with substance abuse.
 By pointing out this destructive behavior and how it affects the individual’s friends and family, it is hoped that the person will see the need to engage in some form of treatment and agree to participate in a treatment program.

 There are several different types of interventions.
 First, interventions can be classified by the number and type of people actually performing the intervention:

-A simple intervention occurs when one individual, most often a friend or family member, confronts the person with the substance use disorder in some kind of neutral environment.
+- Simple intervention occurs when one individual, most often a friend or family member, confronts the person with the substance use disorder in some kind of neutral environment.
 The person performing the intervention will have better success if prior to actually doing the intervention, a professional is consulted.
 A professional interventionist (people who have training in performing interventions and how to organize them), a therapist or substance abuse counselor, or another person who has experience/expertise in substance abuse can be consulted for advice.
 The person performing the intervention can discuss concerns with this individual and develop a plan.
 The goal is to confront the person with the substance use disorder in a nonthreatening manner, point out what the person organizing the intervention observes regarding the negative aspects of the subject’s substance abuse, express concerns for the subject, and suggest that the subject of the intervention seek treatment.

 - Crisis interventions occur more or less on the spot when the subject’s substance abuse has resulted in some potentially threatening or dangerous situation.
 The individuals who are present during this time immediately confront the person with the substance use disorder and attempt to get the person to commit to a treatment program.

 The following approaches can be utilized in classic and family systems interventions, and to a lesser extent in a simple intervention format:

-- The confrontational approach is often what the media or entertainment industry depicts an intervention to be.
+- Confrontational approach is often what the media or entertainment industry depicts an intervention to be.
 The subject of the intervention is often chastised, confronted in an aggressive manner (as the approach title suggests), and demands are made regarding entering treatment.
 Consequences for not complying with the demands of the intervention are made clear.
 The confrontational approach has the least chance of being effective and is generally not a recommended approach.

-The Love First approach is a softer version of the tough love form of intervention.
+- Love First approach is a softer version of the tough love form of intervention.
 It too is a classic intervention model.
 Members meet prior to the intervention with a therapist or interventionist to develop the plan for the intervention.
 Depending on the situation, there may be more than one such meeting.
 Each member of the team is instructed to write a letter to be read in the intervention.
 There are three components to each letter: